privatezero/Resume/README.md

 New York, NY -- 07/2016-Present

-* Developing a SQL database for the automated capture of PREMIS and fixity metadata.
+* Developing a SQL database for the automated capture of PREMIS and fixity metadata
-* Integrating perceptual hashing of items into existing workflows to aid in processing.
+* Integrating perceptual hashing of items into existing workflows to aid in processing
-* Revising and contributing to existing micro-service scripts for A/V preservation.
+* Revising and contributing to existing micro-service scripts for A/V preservation
-* Writing an open-source solution for robust signal monitoring of audio digitization.
+* Writing an open-source solution for robust signal monitoring of audio digitization

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __ARCHIVAL AND DIGITAL MEDIA TECHNICIAN__